Fersyvanderzee/Happy-Accident-Machine/README.md

 ## How to use it
+First of all (obviously) you need to have Python3 installed.
-You need to install MIDIUtil (https://pypi.org/project/MIDIUtil/) in order to use it.
-Apart from that you can just run the main.py script.
+If you have Python3 installed you can use pip to install MIDIUtil (https://pypi.org/project/MIDIUtil/) in order to use this program (pip install midiutil).
+Now you can run the main.py script out of an IDE like PyCharm.
 See the instructions in de main.py.

 ## Upcoming